Atvaark/GzsTool/README.md

 GzsTool folder_path
 ```

-Repacking a g0s file.
-This will create the "file_name.g0s" archive.
+Repacking a dat file.
+This will create the "file_name.dat" archive.
 ```
-GzsTool file_path.g0s.xml
+GzsTool file_path.dat.xml
 ```

 Repacking an fpk/fpkd file.
 This will create the "file_name.fpk/file_name.fpkd" archive.